Holding Hurt and Hope

 “Amplifying black joy is not about dismissing or creating an ‘alternative’ black narrative that ignores the realities of our collective pain; rather, it is about holding the pain and injustices we experience as black folks around the world in tension with the joy we experience in pain’s midst.
 It’s about using that joy as an entry into understanding the oppressive forces we navigate through as a means to imagine and create a world free of them.”
 Kleaver Cruz, Black Joy Project

-A generative leader will pay attention to both hurt and hope together, recognizing that they can be integrated into meaningful action that is capable of reducing the reality of hurt and unleashing the power of he.
+A generative leader will pay attention to both hurt and hope together, recognizing that they can be integrated into meaningful action that is capable of creating transformational change.

 Here’s a diagram that helps us visualize this dynamic relationship of hurt and hope in any actions we take.